Letter of Credit Process

 - The supplier can re-structure the delivery schedule as per their ease.

-- With the LC, the supplier may also receive a credit line or packing credit to mobilize their exports.
+- With the MT700, the seller may also receive a credit line or packing credit to mobilize their exports.

-- Applicant – The applicant is the buyer who contacts their bank to issue the LC for the purchase of goods or services from the seller.
+- Applicant – The applicant is the buyer who contacts their bank to issue the Import LC for the import of goods or services from the seller.

 - Beneficiary – The supplier who receives the LC; also, whose favor the LC is issued.

-- Issuing Bank – The institution that issues the LC on behalf of the buyer & in favor of their seller.
+- Issuing Bank – The Bank that issues the MT700 on behalf of the buyer & in favor of their seller.

-- Advising Bank – The one who sends the DLC to a bank with whom they have a relationship, to advise the same towards the seller.
+- Advising Bank – The one who sends the LC at Sight to a bank with whom they have a relationship, to advise the same towards the seller.

-- Supplier’s Bank – The seller’s bank, where the DLC will be finally sent.
+- Supplier’s Bank – The seller’s bank, where the MT700 will be finally sent.

 Steps We Follow in the Letter of Credit Process